 10 Brilliant Things to do in Taipei Alone

 Taipei is a great city for solo travelers.
 Not only is it super safe and easy to get around, but there are also plenty of awesome things do to in Taipei alone.
 Whether you’re looking to explore the temples, museums, or major tourist spots, you’ll soon find that Taipei is one of the best solo getaways in Asia.

 Are you planning a solo trip to Taipei?
 Discover the very best things to do in Taipei alone in this guide.
-I set out all my favorite solo must-see spots to explore while solo in Taipei here.
+I set out all my favorite must-see spots to explore while solo in Taipei here.
 I’ve also included tons of handy tips and tricks to help you spend less time planning and more time enjoying your solo trip in Taipei.

 In a rush?
 Pin these things to do in Taipei alone for later.

 The Best Things to do in Taipei Alone

 With busy streets, neon lights, rustic hidden alleyways, temples, museums, and gastronomic feasts, it’s hard to not fall in love with Taipei.

 As the capital city of Taiwan, Taipei has plenty to do and see – making it the perfect city to explore solo.
 Moreover, Taipei has an amazing transportation system which means it’s really easy to get around (even if you are exploring Taipei solo).
 With its extensive transit network, you can easily spend as little as 24 hours in Taipei and still pack in a bunch of awesome activities.
-However, if you really want to experience all the city has to offer, I highly recommend spending at least 3 days in Taipei to explore this magnetic hub.
+However, to really experience all the city has to offer, spending at least 3 days in Taipei is highly encouraged.

-Because there’s so much to do, I’ve compiled a list of all my favorite must-see spots in the city.
-Here is my list of 10 brilliant things to do in Taipei alone.
+Since there’s so much to do in Taipei, I’ve combined all my favorite must-see spots in the city.
+Here’s my list on the best things to do in Taipei alone.
 Whether you have one day or many!